anishmanissery/SuperThree/README.md

 ---
 ## SuperThree Indicator Calculation
 The SuperThree indicator is an enhanced version of the Supertrend, designed to identify uptrends, downtrends, sideways trends, and counter-trend momentum in the market.
-Below is a detailed explanation of the calculation and methodology used to determine these trends and momentum.
+Below is a detailed explanation of the calculation and methodology used to determine these trends and counter-trend momentum.

 #### Components of SuperThree
 1. **ATR-Based Bands**: